July 8 – 15, 2018

-Morning workshops meet daily from 8:30-11:30.
+Morning workshops meet daily from 8:30-11:30 starting on Monday.
 Each workshop consists of roughly 10 participants and has a different workshop leader each day.
 In each session, the group discusses two, sometimes three, participant manuscripts.
 During the course of the week, one manuscript by each participant is critiqued.
 Participants are asked to arrive with copies of the manuscript they would like treated in workshop.
 Our directors will assign each participant to the most appropriate staff workshop leader.

 Afternoon and evening schedules are quite full, with optional lectures, panel discussions, staff readings, and other presentations.
 Participants need to set aside time for the reading and evaluation of workshop manuscripts.

 Each participant is assigned a brief one-on-one conference with a staff member appropriate to his or her manuscript.
 These conferences are scheduled at the mutual convenience of the participant and the assigned staff member and usually run no longer than twenty minutes.
 In most cases, the manuscript to be discussed will be the one submitted with the application.

 The Alchemy of Adaptation: From Book to Screen

 A special afternoon class led by Patricia K. Meyer

 The majority of films and television series are based on source material, particularly books.
 Adapting a book for the screen requires a comprehensive understanding of screenplay structure, character development, among other visual storytelling elements.
 In this course writer/producer Patricia K. Meyer will offer a practical approach to adaptation, applying the fundamentals of screenwriting, including dramatic structure, developing fully dimensional characters, and scene construction.
 We will examine specific films and series based on books, comparing and contrasting the films with the original material.
 This class is only open to those enrolled in the Writers Workshops.
 Indicate your interest in the application form. $250 fee.